konimarti/zip.c3l/README.md

 - `fn ZipReader? zip::open(Allocator allocator, InStream archive)`: Open an existing zip archive for reading.
 - `fn ZipEntry?
 ZipReader.get(usz index) @operator([])`: Get the entry at index.
 - `fn usz?
 ZipReader.len() @operator(len)`: Get number of entries.
-- `fn void ZipReader.close()`: Close the zip archive.
+- `fn void ZipReader.free()`: Free the resources.

 *ZipWriter*
 - `fn ZipWriter? zip::create(Allocator allocator, OutStream output)`: Create a new zip archive for writing.
 - `fn void?
-ZipWriter.add_buffer(String filename, char[] content, ZipCompressMethod method = COMPRESS_STORE)`: Add a file with the specified filename and content.
+ZipWriter.write_buffer(String filename, char[] content, ZipCompressMethod method = COMPRESS_STORE)`: Add a file with the specified filename and content.
 - `fn void ZipWriter.close()`: Close the zip archive and finalize changes.
+- `fn void ZipWriter.free()`: Free the resources.

 *ZipEntry*
 - `fn LimitReader?
-ZipEntry.compressed_data(InStream archive)`: Return the compressed data of a specific entry as a readable stream.
+ZipEntry.open_compressed(InStream archive)`: Return the compressed data of a specific entry as a readable stream.
-- `fn usz?
-ZipEntry.extract_to(InStream archive, OutStream output, bool *checksum = null)`: Extract a specific entry to an output stream.
+- `fn ExtractResult?
+ZipEntry.extract_to(OutStream output, InStream archive, bool verify_checksum = true)`: Extract a specific entry to an output stream.

 Note that some functions that accept an allocator, often have an alternative using the temporary allocator.